nikodemus/foolang/README.md

 ## Design Priorities

-So: "Don't summon anything bigger than your head."

-1. Implementability: Not just theoretical implementability, but practical.
-   Foolang is a one person effort at the moment, which is a non-trivial limitation.
+1. Implementability: Foolang is a one person effort at the moment, which is a non-trivial limitation.
+"Don't summon anything bigger than your head."

 2. Safety: No memory errors.
 No race conditions.
 No ambient authority.
    No undefined behaviour.
 Fault-tolerant applications.